CodeMedic42/reform/projects/girder/README.md

         The onInitialize method is passed one object called the configuration.
 The configuration provides two properties.

-        - getHooks
+        - getSettings

-          This will be a function which when called with the hookID, will return an array of all configuration data provided by hook ids from other Aspects.
+          This will be a function which when called with the settingID, will return an array of all configuration data provided by setting ids from other Aspects.
 It will be up to the running Aspect to combine that data together.
-An Aspect should not require any order to the hooks as no guarantee can be given on the order of how Aspects are registered.
+An Aspect should not require any order to the settings as no guarantee can be given on the order of how Aspects are registered.

           ```js
           import { Aspect } = "@reformjs/girder";